Description

 Taxonomic Coverage

-We detected eukaryotic organisms in the water samples using the cytochrome oxidase subunit 1 (COI) mitochondrial gene.
-A total of 2,736 operational taxonomic units (OTUs) were identified, but only 421 of these could be successfully assigned to a taxonomic group at (at least) the kingdom level.
+We detected eukaryotic organisms in the water samples using the COI mitochondrial gene.
+A total of 2,736 OTUs were identified and 421 of the OTUs were assigned to at least the kingdom level.

 Temporal Coverage